Welcome to the ‘Logistics Bulletin’ with Emma Callahan, a Q&A focused on changemakers and leaders in the logistics and e-commerce technology space.

 These interviews dig deeper into what differentiates the players in the space and where the vertical is predicted to head in the coming months or years.
 The industry leaders will share insights into top technologies, changes in the space, and what finding talent looks like in the current market.

-How did you first start your career in the logistics space?
+How did you start the company?

 LMRE are specialist PropTech recruiters, if you need help growing your business or making any key hires please get in touch via the form below!